dotnet/roslyn-tools/docs/RepoToolset.md

 Shipping packages and their content must be signed.
 Windows PDBs are produced and published to symbol servers for binaries in shipping packages.
-Shipping packages can be published to NuGet, non-shipping packages can only be published to MyGet or Azure tool feeds.
+Shipping packages can be published to NuGet, non-shipping packages can only be published Azure tool feeds.